2002 Indianapolis 500: Mid race

 A sequence of pit stops around the 65th lap shuffled the leaderboard.
 Indy rookie Tony Kanaan took over the lead on lap 70.
-On lap 78, Sam Hornish Jr. brushed the wall, damaging his suspension.
+On lap 78, Sam Hornish Jr. brushed the wall exiting turn four, damaging his suspension.
 He drove the car to the pits for repairs.
+About a lap later, on lap 79, the caution came out for debris.
+Paul Tracy later claimed responsibility, stating that he threw a harmless headrest cushion out on the track, hoping to draw a yellow, since he was in danger of being lapped.

-Three laps later, while the leaders pitted, fifth place Robby Gordon suffered a large fire and explosion in his pit stall.
+While the leaders pitted, fifth place Robby Gordon suffered a large fire and explosion in his pit stall.
 The explosion blew the top off the pit-side fuel tank.
 Gordon was uninjured, and the car was able to continue.
+With his pit-side tank now mostly depleted, and damage sustained to the tank itself, Gordon's crew was relocated.
+They moved to the vacated pit stall of Greg Ray, who had already dropped out of the race.

 On lap 90, with Kanaan still leading, Jimmy Vasser and Bruno Junqueira both slowed with mechanical problems.
 An oil leak on the track went unnoticed, and leader Kanaan spun in the oil, crashing into turn 3.
 Rick Treadway also became involved in the incident.

 Scheckter resumed the lead after Kanaan dropped out.
 Meanwhile, Sam Hornish Jr. returned to the track, albeit several laps down.

 Second half

 With as many as 13 cars on the lead lap, a very long stretch of green flag racing commenced.
 Two sequences of green-flag pit stops shuffled the lead among Gil de Ferran, Scott Sharp, Felipe Giaffone, and Alex Barron.
 However, Scheckter still found himself back into the lead by lap 166.
 With 30 laps to go, Scheckter held an 8.3-second lead over Paul Tracy.

+On lap 173, after leading 85 laps during the race, leader Tomas Scheckter slid high in turn four and crashed against the wall down the frontstretch.
+Under the yellow, the leaders pitted.
+Exiting the pits, Gil de Ferran lost a wheel that was not secured, and fell out of contention.
+Gambling on fuel, Hélio Castroneves stayed out and took over the lead.
+Alex Barron was second.
+On lap 179, officials recognized that Paul Tracy was inadvertently ahead of Felipe Giaffone, which required an extra lap under caution to sort out the running order.
+Giaffone was moved to third, and Tracy back to fourth.
+The caution was extended yet another lap because of a piece of debris on the track.